Loading…

 Planning tip

-When to go, October to April, avoiding the summer heat of the lower valley.
+Best Time to Visit, October to April, avoiding the summer heat of the lower valley.

 Getting there, A drive into Buner district followed by a walk up to the hilltop site.